yclas/guides/docs/Payment-set-up-marketplace-with-srtipe-connect.md

 # Marketplace with Stripe Connect

-With  [Stripe Connect](https://stripe.com/connect)  you will be able to charge your customers an application fee (percentage) based on the sale they made using your platform.
-You (site owner) and your customer (the publisher), will need a Stripe account.
+With  [Stripe Connect](https://stripe.com/connect)  you will be able to charge your customers an application fee (percentage) based on the sale they make by using your platform.
+You (site owner) and your customer (the publisher) will need a Stripe account.

 ### Example